syncfusion-content/javascript-docs/js/PdfViewer/Toolbar-Customization.md

 **Adding Custom toolbar**

 The toolbar can be customized by hiding the existing toolbar.
-The following code snippet shows how to create a customer toolbar by using the [`client side APIs`](https://help.syncfusion.com/api/js/ejpdfviewer "ejPdfViewer API documentation").
+The following code snippet shows how to create a customer toolbar by using the [client side APIs](https://help.syncfusion.com/api/js/ejpdfviewer "ejPdfViewer API documentation").

 {% highlight html %}
 <body>